Teach your children to listen to the sermon and stay focused during church with these free Sermon Notes and Listening Pages for kids!

 We bring in toys and coloring pages and a million other distractions, but then we wonder if they are soaking up any of the actual teaching that is going on at church.
 We know we want to worship as a family, but we don’t seem to be very good at it.

-As an added bonus, my friend Lauren at Mama’s Learning Corner (who did all the formatting for these listening pages – thanks a million!), has created a younger versions of these worksheets for your non-readers!
-Click on the link to snag those and then let me know if you use them this weekend and how it goes!
+As an added bonus, my friend Lauren at Mama’s Learning Corner (who did all the formatting for these listening pages!), has created a non-reader version of these Sermon Notes so your little ones can join in as well!